NarenShukla/GettingAndCleaningDataProject/CodeBook.md

 - Make sure (X_train.txt) and (X_test.txt) are in un-zipped format in "/data" folder

-- Once you have the above mentioned directory structure, execute the `run_analysis.R` file in "R Console"
+- Once you have the above mentioned directory structure, execute the `run_analysis.R` file in "R Console".
+Make sure you "Change Dir..." in "R Console" to Current Working Directory, where "run_analysis.R" file is located

    > source "run_analysis.R"